smalldatasquad/album/README.md

 # Capture Your Facebook Posts

-Small Data Squad invites you to take screenshots of your facebook data.
+Small Data Squad invites you to take a 'screenshot' of your facebook data by scraping your posts.

 # setup